Global-ecology-and-remote-sensing/train_image_classifier_al/README.md

 model's architecture or training algorithm in the source code.

 ## Designing your own model

-**Comment** Brief comment on which classes might be useful and that you can use run_active_learning.py as an example

 There are several Python packages that let you train a model with active learning.
 The